 - if you have a history of certain eye problems (eg, macular degeneration, optic neuropathy, retinitis pigmentosa, sudden vision loss in one or both eyes) or hearing problems (eg, ringing in the ears, decreased hearing, hearing loss)

-- if you have a history of liver or kidney problems, lung problems (eg, pulmonary veno-occlusive disease), high or low blood pressure, ulcers, bleeding problems, heart problems (eg, angina, aortic stenosis, heart failure, irregular heartbeat), or blood vessel problems
+- if you are dehydrated or have a history of liver or kidney problems, high or low blood pressure, stroke, ulcers, bleeding problems, heart problems (eg, aortic stenosis, angina, irregular heartbeat, heart attack, heart failure), blood vessel problems, or nervous system problems

 Some MEDICINES MAY INTERACT with sildenafil.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Azole antifungals (eg, itraconazole, ketoconazole), H2 antagonists (eg, cimetidine), HIV protease inhibitors (eg, ritonavir, saquinavir), macrolide antibiotics (eg, erythromycin), narcotic analgesics (eg, dihydrocodeine), or telithromycin because they may increase the risk of sildenafil's side effects
+- Azole antifungals (eg, itraconazole, ketoconazole), H2 antagonists (eg, cimetidine), HIV protease inhibitors (eg, ritonavir, saquinavir), macrolide antibiotics (eg, erythromycin), or telithromycin because they may increase the risk of sildenafil's side effects

-- Bosentan or rifampin because they may decrease sildenafil's effectiveness
+- Barbiturates (eg, phenobarbital), bosentan, carbamazepine, efavirenz, nevirapine, phenytoin, rifabutin, or rifampin because they may decrease sildenafil's effectiveness

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if sildenafil may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use sildenafil: